-Your search for the right online nursing program should evaluate how long it takes to complete the degree.
+In your search for the right online nursing program, you should consider how long it takes to complete the degree.
 Time is a valuable commodity for professionals, especially those who are switching careers.
 It is helpful to understand the typical time to graduation for traditional nursing programs for comparison.

-Online nursing schools are great options for students interested in quicker paths to degrees.
-Their programs are often designed for career changers with curricula focused on core skills.
-There are online nursing programs that can be completed in less than two years of full-time study.
+Online nursing schools are great options for students interested in quicker paths to a nursing degree.
+Second-degree nursing programs are often designed for career changers with curricula focused on core nursing skills and can often be completed in as little as 16-20 months.

 4. Virtual Learning Experiences

 A key consideration when choosing an online program is whether courses are live or asynchronous.
 Live courses require attendance at specific times similar to in-person school.
-Recorded lectures with online assignments and forums provide flexibility for busy students.
+Asynchronous courses with online assignments, coursework and forums provide flexibility for busy students.

 The best online nursing schools design their courses for virtual learning rather than repurposing standard lectures.
 They employ faculty members with clinical experience and proficiency in teaching online courses.
 These schools also assign dedicated advisors to students for guidance from admission through graduation.

 “The support has been unmatched compared to my previous online learning.
 As everyone knows, COVID caused a lot of classes to go online, so part of my college years was in an online environment.
 Elmhurst faculty are always around to help.
 We have all their contact information, and they ensure we have the resources needed to succeed,” says Mia Fiore, an online MENP graduate.

 Elmhurst University’s online nursing programs are meant to be rigorous and comprehensive.
 ABSN and MENP students are often advised not to work during nursing school so they can keep pace with the curriculum.